opolis/work-distribution_contracts/README.md

 `npm run compile` compiles all contracts and outputs ABIs to `./abis`
 ### Deploy

+Deploys Merkle Redeem contract with specified $WORK token address, sets the deployer as the contract owner and max approves the MerkleRedeem contract to spend $WORK tokens from the owner.
 1. Make a copy of `config.example.json` called `config.json`
 2. Enter the address of the $WORK token contract as `workTokenAddress` in `config.json`
 3. Enter the private key for the deployer account as `privateKey` in `config.json`.
 This account will be the owner of the contract.